 - Upper Ian McKinnon Drive – a 4m wide two-way cycleway with a 0.6m wide raised island providing separation from the traffic lane (similar to Beach Road).

 - One westbound traffic lane along upper Ian McKinnon Drive.
 Traffic modelling shows the impacts on traffic flow of losing this land will be minor.

 - Lower Ian McKinnon Drive – a 4m wide two-way cycleway with a 3m wide grass verge providing separation from the traffic lane.

 - All 4 traffic lanes will be retained along lower Ian McKinnon Drive.

-- No change to the existing kerb line and shared path on the southern side of Ian McKinnon Drive.
+- No change to the existing kerb line and shared path on the eastern side of Ian McKinnon Drive.

 Diagrams showing the final layout of Ian McKinnon looking towards Upper Queen Street